Chitti-Ankith/Guttenberg-Text/README.md

 # Guttenberg-Text
 Scraping text from Guttenberg for Vector Index benchmark.

 The script scrapes, creates EvaDB table and inserts the text to create ~1M vector indices.
+The scraped text is stored in 'new_gut.txt'

 Ref: https://github.com/aparrish/gutenberg-dammit